Call for Participation

 Funding for the workshop is available!

-We have limited funding for students to attend the workshop.
+We have limited funding for US-based students to attend the workshop.
 Priority will be given to PhD students who are working in the relevant area or interested in pursuing their future research in one of the topics listed here *and* presenting a poster at the workshop.

-Amount: Up to $1,000
+Amount: Up to $500

 Eligibility: The applicant must be enrolled in a graduate program (masters or PhD) as a full-time student at a US institution of higher education.
 Please note that while we are not able to fund non-US students for travel due to NSF restrictions, we are looking into other ways to support them.
 Stay tuned for more details.